kshetline/aw-clock/README.md

 ### Custom alarm tones

-When you perform the standard dedicated device installation, a folder will be created for your own alarm tones at `/home/pi/awc-alarm-tones`.
+When you perform the standard dedicated device installation, a folder will be created for your own alarm tones at `/home/`_username_ `/awc-alarm-tones`.
 Simply add MP3, MP4, or OGG audio files to this folder to make them available for alarms.

 ### Temporarily disabling upcoming alarms

 <img src="https://shetline.com/readme/aw-clock/3.3.0/alarm-indicator.jpg" width=105 height=85 alt="alarm indicator">&nbsp;&nbsp;&nbsp;<img src="https://shetline.com/readme/aw-clock/3.3.0/alarm-disabled.jpg" width=105 height=85 alt="alarm indicator">

-Ever wake up before your alarm goes off, don’t walk to worry about the alarm going off when you aren’t around, but you're also worried that if you turn the alarm off you’ll forget to turn it back on again for when you need it next?
+Ever wake up before your alarm goes off, don’t want to worry about the alarm going off when you aren’t around, but you’re also worried that if you turn the alarm off you’ll forget to turn it back on again for when you need it next?

 When an alarm is coming up within the next 24 hours a green alarm indicator is displayed, as seen above, near the middle of the top of the screen, to the right of the current date.
 The time of the next upcoming alarm is shown.